 Monophonic was the term used to describe a wide variety of fairly organized musical styles from the period after ancient rule until just before any real forms of musical style started appearing about the twelfth or thirteen century.
-As implies it's earned title, the music of Medieval times was generally quite mono-thematic which is to say, the music of this era consisted mostly of a simple repetitious theme.
+As implies it's earned title, the music of Medieval times was generally quite mono-thematic, which is to say; music of the era consisted mostly of a simple repetitious theme.
 Very little contrast existed in Medieval music, perhaps since this was before any real awareness of counterpoint.
 It was a time of experimentation for both musicians and composers.

 Outside of the church, the music of medieval times was likely left up to the imagination if a performer really wanted to impress his audience which was usually royalty.
 True, music was there for the commoners as well but if there's one thing that's always been with man, it's the ego and just like today, if a performer was good enough he could be greatly rewarded and if he really messed up, he could literally lose his head over it or even be fed to the lions.
 It was after all, the Medieval period.

 The Polyphonic musical period began in the early ninth century and was a fairly popular musical style until close to 1600.
 This age has also come to be known as the Medieval period.
 This is a common misconception since the Medieval period was actually contained within the Polyphonic.
 Medieval performers had now been at for a couple hundred years and it's certain that what they learned was picked up by upcoming generations.

 Polyphonic music are the styles of musical form using two or more different, but combined melodic lines.
 This was the invention of counterpoint and the discovery of harmony!
 Since the musicians now needed some way of separating, interpreting and mastering the different instrumental parts, organized musical notation was born.
 Right: A woman of medieval times plays the lute.